driesvints/dotfiles/README.md

 - Did you remember to export important data from your local database?
 - Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?

-### Installing macOS cleanly

-After going through our checklist above and making sure you backed everything up, we're going to cleanly install macOS with the latest release.
-Follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS version.

 ### Setting up your Mac

-If you did all of the above you may now follow these install instructions to setup a new Mac.
+After backing up your old Mac you may now follow these install instructions to setup a new one.

-1. Update macOS to the latest version with the App Store
+1. Update macOS to the latest version through system preferences
 2. [Generate a new public and private SSH key](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) by running:

    ```zsh